magician333/RenderWorkshopLandingPage/public/doc/document.md

 - `xxx.xxx.xxx.xxx check timeout:` Check the network connection of the Worker and Manager.
 - `xxx.xxx.xxx.xxx can't get blend file:` Ensure the Worker can access the blend file.
 - `xxx.xxx.xxx.xxx does not obtain the same file:` Ensure both are accessing the same blend file.
+- `xxx.xxx.xxx.xxx check code does not match: ` The check codes of the manager and worker do not match.
+The check codes of both parties must be the same.
 - `xxx.xxx.xxx.xxx passed worker detection:` The detection is normal.

 ## 4. Preferences Explanation